citp/privacy-policy-historical/o/om/ome/omegle.me.md

 **Contacting You
 **

 From time to time, GoDaddy or someone acting on behalf of GoDaddy may contact you, to confirm your orders, to send information to you, and to provide you with offers for services.
 The contacts may occur by e-mail, telephone, or text message.
-By providing your telephone or mobile number, you consent to receive marketing telephone calls from or on behalf of GoDaddy that may be initiated by an automatic telephone dialing system and/or use an artificial or prerecorded voice.
+In accdordance with applicable law, and where you have provided valid consent, you may receive marketing telephone calls from or on behalf of GoDaddy, which may be initiated by an automatic telephone dialing system and/or use an artificial or prerecorded voice.
 You understand that providing consent is not a condition of purchasing any good or service from GoDaddy.
 By providing your mobile number, you consent to receive marketing text messages from or on behalf of GoDaddy that may be sent by an automatic telephone dialing system.
 You understand that providing consent is not a condition of purchasing any good or service from GoDaddy.
 Message and data rates may apply.

 Any information you send to us may be stored and used to improve this Site, our mobile application, and our products, or it may be reviewed and discarded.